HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

   )
 }}

 We see Next.js extending its lead in the Hybrid category with a 39% increase in the past year.
-Next.js is a highly flexible framework capable of Pre-rendering, Dynamic Rendering, and Incremental Static Regeneration (updating specific static pages on-demand without requiring a full site rebuild).
+Next.js is a highly flexible framework capable of Prerendering, Dynamic Rendering, and Incremental Static Regeneration (updating specific static pages on-demand without requiring a full site rebuild).
 Its versatility for everything from an information website to a fully-fledged web application is one of the big reasons we're seeing its growing usage.

 Nuxt continued to grow steadily within the Hybrid category, while Astro saw rapid growth in 2024\.

 ### Performance

-Pre-rendered sites are known for their performance because the server can respond instantly rather than dynamically rendering a response for each request.
+Prerendered sites are known for their performance because the server can respond instantly rather than dynamically rendering a response for each request.
 This results in faster load times and less strain on the server.
 Let's see how that plays out in our analysis.

 The median site page transfer size is an interesting place to start as we would expect it to be a significant factor in overall site performance.

 {{ figure_markup(
   image="page-transfer-size.png",
-  caption="Transfer size by year.", description="Column chart showing a break down of transfer sizes by year for each category - Pre-rendered, Hybrid, and Dynamic.
-In 2024, Pre-rendered sites have a median of 1,427 KB, Hybrid sites have a median of 2,083 KB, and Dynamic sites have a median of 2,434 KB.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTzPcqcOjo0RTaHjgSQCXZYJRyquXzzd6qOsD6PysgZZdGXlR8pP5i2Reoa_WJwJLjFHniXA2DWwDq1/pubchart?oid=1985928033&format=interactive", sheets_gid="1131487846", sql_file="jamstack-overview.sql"
+  caption="Transfer size by year.", description="Column chart showing a break down of transfer sizes by year for each category - Prerendered, Hybrid, and Dynamic.
+In 2024, Prerendered sites have a median of 1,427 KB, Hybrid sites have a median of 2,083 KB, and Dynamic sites have a median of 2,434 KB.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTzPcqcOjo0RTaHjgSQCXZYJRyquXzzd6qOsD6PysgZZdGXlR8pP5i2Reoa_WJwJLjFHniXA2DWwDq1/pubchart?oid=1985928033&format=interactive", sheets_gid="1131487846", sql_file="jamstack-overview.sql"
   )
 }}

-On average, Pre-rendered sites have much smaller transfer sizes coming in at 43% of the Dynamic sites.
+On average, Prerendered sites have much smaller transfer sizes coming in at 43% of the Dynamic sites.

-The jump between Pre-rendered and Hybrid sites likely reflects their different use cases with Pre-rendered sites more likely to be static, informational sites, while Hybrid sites might lean more into eCommerce and web applications which can lead to larger transfer sizes.
+The jump between Prerendered and Hybrid sites likely reflects their different use cases with Prerendered sites more likely to be static, informational sites, while Hybrid sites might lean more into eCommerce and web applications which can lead to larger transfer sizes.

 Let's break down where this extra weight is coming from.